A Place for Connection and Community

 Peer Success Coaching

 Students can meet with a peer success coach through the Chaiken Center to get help navigating college and University resources.
 The peer success coaches act as guides, listeners, and motivational partners to undergraduate students in the College of the Liberal Arts.
 Peer success coaches are experienced Penn State students who also help incoming first-year, transfer, and change-of-campus students connect with the campus community.
-Meet with a peer success coach for any of these reasons and more.
+Meet with a peer success coach Monday–Thursday from 11:00 a.m.–8:00 p.m. or Friday from 11:00 a.m.–5:00 p.m. for personalized action plans on these topics and more.

 A Collaborative and Innovative Space